dudanogueira/rocket.connect/docs/howto.rst

 Run the development stack
 ----------------------------------------------------------------------

 To run the development stack, you must haver docker and docker compose properly installed.

-You should run
+For convenience, RocketChat and ChatWoot are on separte files now.
     ::

-        docker compose -f local.yml -f chatwoot.compose.yml up -d
+        docker compose -f local.yml -f rocketchat-compose.yml -f chatwoot-compose.yml up -d

 Now you should wait a little bit. check the logs to see whats happening:
     ::